s-victor/TinyPedal/docs/customization.md

 ## Track map
 **This widget displays track map and standings.
 Note: at least one complete & valid lap is required to generate track map.**

+    display_detail_level
+Sets detail level for track map.
+Default value is `1`, which auto adjusts map detail according to display size.
+Higher value reduces map detail and RAM usage, and may also help reduce rough edges from large map.
+Set to `0` for full detail.

+    area_size
+Set area display size.

+    area_margin
+Set area margin size.

     show_background
 Show widget background.

     show_map_background
 Show background of the inner map area.
 This option only works for circular type tracks.

-    area_size
-Set area display size.

-    area_margin
-Set area margin size.

     map_width
 Set track map line width.